Iris711/AJ/thesis.md

 The Czech Republic has a great tradition in animation.
 Many Czech works are highly appreciated abroad, and Czech animation is a heritage, we can be proud of.
 Through my work, I would like to honour all Czech animators, and at the same time, this topic is a way for me to learn even more about our history.

+### Information sources
+About Czech animation was written a lot of books and they become my main source of information.
+Besides books, many programs and independent creators discuss the history of Czech animation.
+Some information can be found, for example, on YouTube.
+Czech Television also does great work in this regard, with its own program about Czech animators.

 ## Thesis - Practical part

 ### Visual style